Charlottetown awarded for being good sport host | CBC News

 Charlottetown continues to make its mark in sport tourism in Canada.

-The city of Charlottetown has maintained its number one ranking for cities under 50,0000 for hosting sport events in Canada.
+The city of Charlottetown has maintained its number one ranking for cities under a population of 50,000 for hosting sport events in Canada.

 Now, the city has climbed to sixth overall in the country, competing against cities such as Toronto and Vancouver.